enfiskutensykkel/prime-finding-algorithms/README.md

 the sieve had less of a memory footprint.

-Puzzled by this, I tried looking up the original Dijkstra algorithm to see if I had misunderstood something and came across a blog post by Heinrich Hartmann[^2].
+Puzzled by this, I tried looking up the original Dijkstra algorithm to see if I had misunderstood something and came across a blog post[^2] detailing the algorithm and refactoring it for a modern programming language.
-Looking at this, I realized that the implementation explained in the video was most likely wrong, and by digging a bit through old Reddit posts etc. it seems that the YouTube user had "fooled" himself by using Python and a [heap implementation written in C](https://docs.python.org/3/library/heapq.html) that was so fast that it hid away the fact that the implementation was not only incorrect, but that the sieve implementation also was inefficient.
+Reading this, I realized that the implementation explained in the video was most likely wrong or lacked some details.
+By digging through some old Reddit threads, I came to the conclusion that the YouTuber had most likely "tricked" himself by using Python and using a [heap implementation written in C](https://docs.python.org/3/library/heapq.html) that was so fast enough to hide away the overhead of the incorrect implementation.
+Additionally, it appears that the sieve implementation was non-optimized, thus using more space than the minimal possible, i.e., it didn't use a bitmap.

-Another bloggers[^3] had also done the same  "mistake".
+I corroborated this by looking at another blogger's implementation[^3] also based on the explanation from the YouTube video, which was similar to my initial implementation.

 ## Dijkstra's algorithm
 This is the original algorithm (adapted to C code) from the original paper[^4].
-The algorithm finds the first `N` primes.
+The algorithm finds `N` number of primes numbers:
 ```C
 const int N = 100;
 const int M = 10;  // square root of 100